 Another example is the Star Interface for the office, which was the precursor to desktops.
 What are the activities, objects, and metaphor for its concept design?

 Metaphors are very useful concepts for designing.
 They relate a new product to an old product.
 They can make the product easier to learn and use.
-They can assist the designer by making the interface design more consistent and choosing design alternative.
+They can assist the designer by making the interface design more consentient and choosing design alternative.
 Because the metaphor is a strong concept, it can be dangerous.
 Users may believe that the system should perform identically to the analogous system that they are familiar with and become baffled when it does not.
 Also designers may adhere too much to the metaphor, which can cause bad design.
-An example will illustrate both; I recall when I first used a text editor more than 40 years ago.
+An example will illustrate both; I recall when I first used a text editor.
 The metaphor with a typewriter was clear, the cursor, an underline or gray square was the typewriters carriage or key location.
 I had a lot of experience with typewriters, so I could quickly learn to use the text editor.
-But I had problem typing characters into blank spaces in the middle of a sentence.
+But I had problem typing characters into blank spaces.
 I expected positioning the cursor on a blank space should type the character over the blank space.
 That is what the typewriter would do.
 I did not realize that a blank space is a character just like any other character.
 Also the cursor, an underline, reinforced my notion.
 So, the designers adhered too strong to the analogy.
 Later cursors became vertical lines.
 This made clear the difference between the metaphor and the application.
 The designers could have done worst.
-They could have had the page move as the user typed.
-The notion that the page should remain fixed was a good one and made reading the page easier while entering content.
+They could have the page move as the user typed.
+The notion that the page should remain fixed was a good one and allowed for making the page easier while entering content.
 Note that this is not how a typewrite functions.
 There are two morals: